dev-eneandre/HooksNotepad/README.md

 Inspiration of the project
 * Creating a simple note pad application without the use of state heavy state management (a more complex state management note pad application will be uploaded in less than a week, it will be created using more complex tools like context API).
-* Dabbling in creating a dark themed or light theme optioned project
+* Dabbling in creating a dark themed and light theme optioned project

-How to reach me the author
-email : iameneandre@gmail.com
+How to reach the author of this project email : iameneandre@gmail.com